d12frosted/elpa-mirror/gnu/denote-readme.txt

   [Why do I get “Search failed with status 1” when I search for backlinks?]

+  Backlinks to the current file can also be visited by using the minibuffer completion interface with the `denote-link-find-backlink' command ([Visiting linked files via the minibuffer]).

+[Speed up backlinks’ buffer creation?]
+See section 17.9

 [Why do I get “Search failed with status 1” when I search for backlinks?]
+See section 17.10

-See section 17.9
+[Visiting linked files via the minibuffer] See section 7.8

-7.6 Writing metanotes
+7.7 Writing metanotes
 ─────────────────────

   A “metanote” is an entry that describes other entries who have